NEXUS: What It Is, How It Works, and How to Get It for Less

 How much does a NEXUS card cost in Canada?

-Is a NEXUS card worth it?
+Is NEXUS worth it in Canada?

 What disqualifies you from getting a NEXUS card?